-I am a professor in the Department of Computer Science at Georgetown University.
+I am the Director of Undergraduate Studies (DUS) and a professor in the Department of Computer Science at Georgetown University.
 My research interests include machine learning, data mining, on-line learning algorithms, concept drift, and applications of machine learning and data mining to computer security.
 I led the effort that established Georgetown's first graduate programs in computer science and served as their first director.
 In 2004, I shared with Zico Kolter the award for the best application paper at KDD for our work on detecting malicious executables.
 In 2007, I shared with Greg Stephens and Kate Arndt a Program Innovation Award from the MITRE Corporation for our work on detecting insider threats.
 I have served as a consultant to industry, government, and nonprofit organizations.

 I teach the department's courses on machine learning (COSC-575) and artificial intelligence (COSC-270).
 I have also taught the department's introductory courses, Computer Science I (COSC-051), Computer Science II (COSC-052), and Data Structures (COSC-160).

 Office hours: TR 12:00–1:30 PM (or by appointment).

 NewsAugust 26, 2016: Handout for my talk for Prelude '16.